neural networks Dr. Gary D. Boetticher Software Metrics

 Use the template found on the Google Drive

-Specify whether you want me to post your questions on the Google Drive.
+Specify whether you want me to share your questions with your fellow students.

 · Study!